-If you read my last post about Mesa Latin Kitchen, you may remember that one of my favorite dishes on the buffet was the Ropa Vieja, a shredded beef and vegetable stew that is popular in Latin America.
+One of my of my favorite dishes on the buffet at Mesa Latin Kitchen (now closed) was the Ropa Vieja, a shredded beef and vegetable stew that is popular in Latin America.
 It was so absolutely wonderful that I knew I’d have to recreate it in my own kitchen, especially since I love braised meats as well as tomatoes and olives, which are the true stars of this dish.

 Since I had never cooked Ropa Vieja before and didn’t have Mesa Latin Kitchen’s recipe, I searched online and decided to combine a few of them, relying heavily on Saveur’s Cuban-Style Shredded Beef and Emeril Lagasse’s Ropa Vieja.
 Most of the recipes I looked at called for flank steak, but I went with Chef Lagasse’s choice of beef brisket, mainly because it was the better bargain when shopping.
 Either cut of meat will work, as long as it’s pull-apart tender once it’s cooked.